-During the first quarter of 2001, the corporation substantially completed performance on the order for five K-MAX aircraft that was received from the U.S. State Department in December, 2000 by delivering the remaining three aircraft (revenue from two aircraft was recognized in 2000).
+During the first quarter of 2001, the corporation substantially completed performance on the order for five K-MAX aircraft that was received from the U.S. State Department in December, 2000.
 It is expected that these aircraft will be used in Peru for anti-drug efforts.
 The corporation continues its efforts to refocus K-MAX sales development on global market opportunities in industry and government, including oil and gas exploration, power line and other utility construction, fire fighting, law enforcement, and the movement of equipment.
+Management is optimistic that the lifting capability and operating cost advantages of the K-MAX will enable the program to contribute to the long-term profitability of the corporation.